fullstackbeaver/yajsb/README.md

 - [ ] add a script that create a component
 - [X] add description in component;
 - [ ] add tests
-- [ ] add dynmamic routes with for exampmle a folder like [lang] to set the lang.
-In this folder a json file will define which values are possibles.
 - [ ] handle robot.txt
 - [ ] rename Global
 - [ ] add socket to handle refresh